NearlyTRex/Stem/gltexture/trunk/ReadMe.txt

 For performance and/or fine-grained control over texturing, you may not want to use activate() and deactivate().
 They're provided only for convenience, and have some properties that may be undesirable in large applications; for example, if autoBlendMode is set to anything other than AUTO_BLEND_MODE_NONE, GL_BLEND will be enabled and/or disabled every time a texture is activated or deactivated.
 Accessing the textureName directly to bind it yourself is perfectly normal usage of the GLTexture API.

 GLTextureAtlas data can be generated using the texturepacker tool.
-After deserializing a GLTextureAtlas, use the lookup() method to get the bounds of a particular entry, or the getVertices() and getIndexes() methods to retrieve GL data suitable for drawing.
+After deserializing a GLTextureAtlas, use the lookup() or getEntryDimensions() method to get the bounds of a particular entry, or the getVertices() or getVerticesWithColor() method to retrieve GL data suitable for drawing.

 GLTexture serialization schema:
 structure "gltexture" {